linode/docs/docs/guides/databases/redis/using-redis-lists-sets/index.md

 As you can see from the `RPUSH` example above, the commands support adding multiple elements to a List at the same time.

 {{< note >}}
-In Redis, numbers are converted to strings automatically, though Redis also has a few special commands for handling strings that contain numbers.
+In Redis, numbers are automatically converted to strings, though Redis also has a few special commands for handling strings that contain numbers.
 Like `INCR`, which increments the integer held in a string by one.
 {{< /note >}}

-In the next section, you can see how to retrieve the contents of a List to verify this.
+In the next section, you learn how to retrieve the contents of a List.

-### Selecting Elements
+### Selecting Elements from a Redis List

 You have a few options when it comes to fetching elements from a List in Redis.